Bukit Lawang is a small village in Northern Sumatra, a popular destination for travellers who want to immerse themselves in the wild green jungle.

 Have you been to Bukit Lawang?

-If you have visited this beautiful village in the Sumatran jungle, let us know your tips and advice in the comments below.
+Have you visited this beautiful village in the Sumatran jungle?
+Let us know your tips and advice in the comments below.

 Other Jungle-Related Posts: